A village with 2000 years of history

-Originally by craftsmen and in the middle ages by the local nobility.
-In those days, the central part (the "Castrum") consisted of a fortress with houses of the nobility and from Flaugnac a large part of the Quercy was being governed.
-Through the centuries, the village has suffered from wars and plunder, but the strategic location kept attracting local inhabitants.
+Originally it was inhabited by craftsmen, and in the middle ages, by the local nobility.
+In those days, the central part (the "Castrum") consisted of a fortress with houses owned by the nobility, from where a large part of the Quercy was being governed.
+Through the centuries, the village has suffered from wars and plundering, but the strategic location kept attracting local inhabitants.

 A listed site

-Now, the once so mighty Flaugnac is a tranquil rural little village.
-Still proudly positioned on a rock, high above the Vallée de la Lupte.
+Now, the once so mighty Flaugnac is a small, peaceful village, still proudly positioned on a rock, high above the Vallée de la Lupte.
 Flaugnac is a listed village.

 "Les Terrasses de Flaugnac"